ACE-EPSCoR-Visualization/visualization-goals/README.md

 Pick a sane method of staying in sync that doesn’t involve a sad doodle poll everytime a standing, open, but optional google hangout?

+**February Goal**

+By the late end of February we aim to have a static Unity environment centered around a salmon perspective.
+This build should be fully textured, and contain a believable set of assets to create an immersive environment.
+Dynamic interactions between agents and physically acurate vegatation placement will come in a later build.
+The February build is all establishing design guidlines for future builds and eye candy.

+We would most likely be presenting this scene sometime between the end of February and mid March.

+Data necessary to facilitate our February goal:
+1. Heightmap data of a region on the Russian River.
+This doesn't have to be the highest resolution LIDAR data.
+Some DEM data would be fine.
+We just need something to get the ball rolling.
+Ideally the data would be within 10 miles upstream of Cooper Landing, be near a monitoring station on the river, and be a high enough resolution so that we can crop it to a region that doesnt overwhelm the player.
+I see the area being around 5 acres.

+2. Any benthic data on the river's topology.
+Do you guys have anything like heighmap data for the riverbed?

 **Early April Goal:**
 Have core datasets transferred to Idaho
 Have basic instructions on how to setup and launch visualization environment